Looking for the G-Spot? 6 Things to Know

 Here are six things to know about this sexy erogenous zone:

-Where is it?
 The G-spot is on the roof of the vagina at about 12 o’clock when the woman is lying on her back.
-It is about 2.5-3 inches in the vagina, directly below her urethra.
-The angle for self-exploration is essentially backwards for the woman so the location makes it nearly impossible to discover the spot with her own fingers.
+It is about 2.5 to 3 inches in the vagina, directly below her urethra.
+The angle for self-exploration is essentially backward for the woman so the location makes it nearly impossible to discover the spot with her own fingers.